vitaly-chibrikov/simplejs/README.md

 LocalEventsBroadcast -- transport of events over localStorage changes.

-MasterSlave -- Only one master per all tabs is allowed.
+MasterTab -- Only one master per all tabs is allowed.
 If master tab is closed, rest of the tabs "decide" who is new master.